 During pregnancy, the mother's hygiene and diet have a direct influence on the development of the fetus.
-Its mother's blood is the only source of nourishment for this fragile new organism!
+The mother's blood is the only source of nutrition for this fragile new organism!

-There is no need to return here to the principles of general food hygiene which must be respected by the mother: abstinence from alcohol and other toxic substances which pass through the blood; limitation of ultra-processed foods rich in additives in favor of simple and fresh foods; increased protein requirements in proportion to fetal weight, etc.
+There is no point in going over the principles of general food hygiene that must be respected by the mother: abstinence from alcohol and other toxic substances that pass through the blood; limitation of ultra-processed foods rich in additives in favor of simple, fresh foods; increase in protein requirements proportionally to the weight of the fetus, etc.

-In this article we emphasize the particular importance of certain vitamins for the good growth and development of the fetus.
+In this article we emphasize the particular importance of certain vitamins for the proper growth and development of the fetus.

 The importance of nutrients in pregnant women